nlesc-sherlock/Sherlock/topics/data_tools_integration.md

 First Step
 ----------

 The major goal of this group is to integrate the tools used and created by the other teams into the Hadoop based system used by the NFI.
 Hence, we will need a Hadoop cluster.
-The one selected for this project is the [Hadoop cluster](https://userinfo.surfsara.nl/systems/hadoop/description) from SurfSara which provides the following <Alias href="https://userinfo.surfsara.nl/systems/hadoop/software">.
-For that we need to (setup an account at DAS)[https://userinfo.surfsara.nl/systems/hadoop/obtaining-account].
+The one selected for this project is the [Hadoop cluster](https://userinfo.surfsara.nl/systems/hadoop/description) from SurfSara which provides the following [components](https://userinfo.surfsara.nl/systems/hadoop/software).
+For that we need to [setup an account at DAS](https://userinfo.surfsara.nl/systems/hadoop/obtaining-account).

 Second Step
 -----------

-Once you have an account, it is time to get your Linux/Mac machine ready to (access the cluster and submit jobs)[https://userinfo.surfsara.nl/systems/hadoop/usage].
+Once you have an account, it is time to get your Linux/Mac machine ready to [access the cluster and submit jobs](https://userinfo.surfsara.nl/systems/hadoop/usage).
 Note, if you only have an windows machine we advise you to install a virtual machine with linux (Ubuntu is recommended).

 Third Step